darvari/LMSA/README.md

    http://localhost:3000/index.html
    ```

-## 🛠️ Building the LMSA APK from Source
+## 🛠️ Building a LMSA Android .apk from source

 ### Prerequisites
 - Ubuntu 20.04 LTS or newer (or similar Linux distribution)